 - Re-certification.
 BMP certification is valid for four (4) years from the date of completion.
 Proof of re-certification is required every 2 years.

 How to Obtain a Commercial Service ID

 Commercial Services IDs are required for working in Marina del Rey Harbor.
 To obtain or update your Commercial Service ID, visit the Harbor Master at the LA County Sheriff’s Department – Marina Station, located at 13851 Fiji Way, Marina del Rey.
-This service is available every Thursday between the hours of 10 am and 1 pm.
+This service is available every third Tuesday of the month between the hours of 7 am and 10 am.
 The following items will be required:

 - Valid photo ID showing physical address (no P.O.
 Boxes), such as California Identification Card, Driver’s License, or US Passport